 Various modes of public transport are available in the city, including buses, trams and a driverless metro system.

 About the campus

 SKEMA Business School's Lille campus is a 20,000-square-metre modern facility located in the heart of the city's business centre, a stone's throw away from the city's old town and the Grand Place.
-Situated between two TGV stations, it is half-an-hour away from Paris, 38 minutes from Brussels and 1 hour 20 minutes from London.
+Situated between two TGV stations, it is half an hour away from Paris, 38 minutes from Brussels and 1 hour 20 minutes from London.

 Northern France offers a dynamic business environment and hosts the largest number of headquarters of leading companies after Paris.
 It has a thriving entrepreneurial ecosystem that students can benefit from.

-It attracts most of the foreign investment, is the second biggest area for insurance companies, and the third biggest financial market in France.
+It attracts most of the foreign investment, is the second biggest area for insurance companies, and is the third biggest financial market in France.
 It also has a highly developed textile industry and is the third most important city in France for exports and the automotive industry.
 Lille is the cradle of mass retailing and hosts many world-renowned companies.

 Follow us on social media for the latest updates: